gumaerc-testorg/16.90-spring-2014/content/pages/numerical-integration-of-ordinary-differential-equations/systems-of-odes-and-eigenvalue-stability/1690r-eigenvalue-stability-for-a-linear-ode.md

 {{< tableclose >}}

 Thus, we see that the eigenvalues will always be imaginary for this problem.
 As a result, since the forward Euler stability region does not contain any part of the imaginary axis (except the origin), no finite timestep exists which will be stable.
-This explains why the amplitude increases for the pendulum simulations in Figure [1.8]({{< baseurl >}}/resources/nonpen_fe-1).
+This explains why the amplitude increases for the pendulum simulations in Figure {{< resource_link dc33ef95-4ba0-0d2f-d80b-8e3cff99322b "1.8" >}}.

 BackLinear Constant Coefficient Systems ContinueImaginary Eigenvalues